How to structure a monorepo

 There’s a young platform team that is responsible for both your API endpoints and your subscription jobs.
 You’re not super happy with the naming of the teams (therefore the folders in your monorepo), but you know things will change soon (they always do) and you’ll get a chance to improve the naming a little.

-The structure is still flat but you’re starting to see the first clusters.
+The structure is still flat, but you’re starting to see the first clusters.
 There’s still overlap between the way you organise your teams and how the monorepo looks like.

 Fast-forward again, two years passed.
 You’re a victim of your own success!
 You can barely keep up with the people joining, you now have a number of teams.